| White Water Class Guided Fishing Trips for the Serious Fishermanby Larry Larsen (c)

 In the fall, cold fronts will typically turn off the fish.
 Once the front is on

+top of you, a windy day shuts the smallmouth fishing down.
+Rain generally has a better chance of turning them on than turning them off.
 "We catch in excess of 80 in that range each year," says our guide.
 "Success here can depend on the skill of the fisherman and whether or

 not they listen to the guide.
 Good fishermen sometimes fish the wrong bait and are not keen on changing to what the guide suggests.
 Sometimes the fish just don't

+cooperate; it's the only sport where the other team doesn't have to participate!"
 "To have a great day on the river, you need to pay attention," he continues.
 "When you're float fishing a moving river with a lot of structure, you need to be flexible and

 understand how the current affects the position of the fish.
 Our job is to make sure people know where to cast, and hopefully they get accurate enough over a period of

-Inexperienced anglers generally improve enough over the course of a day to where they can pinpoint casts better.
+making 2 or 3 thousand casts to catch a lot of fish."
+Accuracy Counts Inexperienced anglers generally improve enough over the course of a day to where they can pinpoint casts better.
 In some places, the most productive spots are only

 two feet deep and 18 inches wide.
 The successful angler has only one cast to get the lure into the spot because the boat normally moves quickly through a rapid.
 It is vital

+in those areas to be able to accurately cast the lure to where it needs to be to catch the fish.
 "Presentation of that lure on the Gauley in most instances requires that you have some accurate capabilities of casting," he warns.
 "You also may value a quick retrieve

 reel.
 Some people use the slow retrieve reels, and they work themselves to death."